-instance, we compute the distance of the investment in Japanese stocks for Austria and Belgium, and weight it by the Japanese stock market capitalization.
-We repeat the same procedure for all other assets in the portfolio and add them up weighting them by their market share so obtaining the growth of bpw.
-A first glance at the table evidences immediately a process of global integration.
-In fact, the growth of bpw is in general negative pointing to a decrease in portfolio dispersion from 1997 to 2004 for all countries in our sample.
-However the integration does not seem to be evenly shared by EMU and NON EMU countries.
-The bilateral portfolio wedge within EMU countries seem to be much larger than within NON EMU countries.
-The higher negative growth rates, i.e. the countries approaching faster, are among EMU countries: nine country-pairs out of fifteen display a drop in portfolio dispersion larger than 50%.
-Only two country pairs out of 36 show a reduction in bilateral portfolio wedge larger than 50% when matching one EMU country with a NON EMU country and no such a decrease is recorded within the NON EMU countries' group.
-Finland and Italy appear to be the two countries more strongly reducing their dispersion with respect to the other countries, especially with respect to EMU countries.
-This impression is confirmed when computing the growth of aggregate portfolio wedge (apw), that is a measure capturing growth in dispersion of a given country's portfolio from a pool Y of countries.
-We report in Table 2 the growth rates of apw for all countries considered, EMU and NON EMU.
-The "weighted" growth in apw is obtained weighting the growth of bpwby the relative market share of the corresponding country in the pool Y while in the "unweighted" growth all countries are equally weighted.
-For example, the "weighted" change in dispersion of Italy from the group of EMU countries is obtained by adding up the growth in dispersion of Italy from any EMU countries weighting each addend by the weight of the country in the EMU group.
-The impression of higher global integration is confirmed also by the aggregated measure: EMU and NON EMU countries have reduced their distance in portfolios from 1997 to 2004.
-EMU countries, however, show a within reduction in portfolio wedge larger than 50%, twice as large than the within reduction of NON EMU countries.
-Finland and Italy confirm to be the countries with the stronger reduction in dispersion with respect to EMU and NON EMU countries.
-Netherlands show a similar reduction with respect to EMU and to NON EMU while Austria, Belgium and France show to converge twice as fast to EMU countries than to NON EMU countries.
-For NON EMU investing countries, the growth in apw is always far below 50% except for Japan which reveals a stronger drop in dispersion relatively to other NON EMU countries, although below the average EMU reduction.
-The pieces of evidence above all contribute to suggest a deeper integration of EMU equity portfolios after the creation of the monetary union.
+instance, we compute the distance of the investment in Japanese stocks for Austria and Belgium, and weight it by Japanese stock market capitalization.
+We repeat the same procedure for all other assets in the portfolio and add them up weighting each asset by its respective market share, thereby obtaining the growth of bpw.
+A glance at Table 1 reveals an obvious process of global integration.
+In fact, the growth of bpw is generally negative, pointing to a decrease in portfolio dispersion from 1997 to 2004 for all countries in our sample.
+However the integration process does not seem to be equally effective for EMU and NON EMU countries.
+The growth in bilateral portfolio wedge within EMU countries seems to be much larger (in absolute terms) than within NON EMU countries.
+The higher negative growth rates, i.e. the countries approaching faster, are among EMU countries: nine country pairs out of 15 display a drop in portfolio dispersion larger than 50%.
+Only two country pairs out of 36 show a reduction in bilateral portfolio wedge larger than 50% when matching one EMU country with a NON EMU country and no such a decrease is recorded within the NON EMU country group.
+Finland and Italy appear to be the two countries most strongly reducing their dispersion with respect to the other countries, especially with respect to EMU countries.
+This impression is confirmed when computing the growth of aggregate portfolio wedge (apw), a measure that captures the growth in dispersion of a given country's portfolio from a pool Y of countries.
+We report in Table 2 the growth rates of apwfor all countries considered, EMU and NON EMU.
+The "weighted" growth in apw is obtained by weighting the growth of bpw by the relative market share of the corresponding country in the pool Y, while in the "unweighted" growth all countries are equally weighted.
+For example, the "weighted" change in dispersion of Italy from the group of EMU countries is obtained by adding up the growth in dispersion of Italy from any EMU country, weighting each addend by the weight of the country in the EMU group.
+The impression of higher global integration is also confirmed by this aggregated measure: EMU and NON EMU countries have reduced their portfolio distance from 1997 to 2004.
+EMU countries, however, show a within reduction in portfolio wedge larger than 50%, twice as large as the within reduction of NON EMU countries.
+Finland and Italy are confirmed to be the two countries with the strongest reduction in dispersion with respect to EMU and NON EMU countries.
+The Netherlands shows a comparable degree of reduction toward EMU and NON EMU countries while Austria, Belgium and France are shown to converge twice as fast to EMU countries than to NON EMU countries.
+For NON EMU investing countries, the growth in apw is always significantly below 50%, except for Japan which shows a stronger drop in dispersion relative to other NON EMU countries; however, this is below the average EMU reduction.